teamniteo/handbook/5_People/hiring.md

 **5. Interview**

-   Before the interview we need to select the Nitean who will mentor the candidate should the candidate start the trial period.
+   Before the interview, we need to select the Nitean who will mentor the candidate should the candidate start the trial period.

    Then the proposed mentor for the candidate and at least one of founders, along with anyone who is interested or will work with the candidate, get on Zoom to have a chat with the candidate.